ZynxAI/.github/profile/README.md

 # Hello!
 We are ZynxAI! 🖐️
-We provide with free Fast AI Inference APIs
+We provide free Fast AI Inference APIs